A Simple, Crazy Successful Way to Start Making $2k (Minimum) This Month as a Travel Writer

 Once you have your skill, go back to your prospects—only the ones that look like they actually have/make money—and see who is failing at what you can do.
 Make a separate list for the people that haven’t actually attempted it, because they can possibly be convinced.
 It is going to be a harder sell to convince someone they need Pinterest than to help someone who knows they need to market their food tours on Pinterest, but can’t get good traffic from it.

 We’ve talked before about the anatomy of a perfect pitch LINK, and those same maxims hold true here as well.
-For this specific type of pitch, here’s the format I recommend:
+For this specific type of pitch, here’s the format I recommend:- Open with them

 Here’s the easy part.
 Just tell them how great you are.
 No problem, right?
 There’s actually a lot that can go wrong here, such as going on for too long about yourself.
 Also, talking about experience that isn’t relevant or flat out makes the prospect think you’re not qualified.
 So, I will leave you with this: say exactly what about your background makes you a shoo-in for this one task.
 No more, no less.